aadimiro/Rubik/rubiks-cube-app/doc/HowTo.md

 #### Step 2 - Insert Edges with Auto Move
 * We want to insert edges on the top layer to the right place on the second layer.
-* Place the corresponding edge on the right face to be introduced
+* Place the corresponding edge on the right face to be introduced.
 * Then do the Auto Move (either left or right) to insert the corner.
 * If your edge is not in the top layer, but in the second, you need to bring it first to the top layer by inserting any other edge in its place with the Auto Move.

 ##### Example - Insert Edge Right
 U R U' R' U' F' U F (Auto Move Right)
 | Before | After |